-At Home by Bill Bryson
+At Home by Bill Bryson – Book Review

 At Home by Bill Bryson is a mammoth book.
 It takes you around the world, across the eras without really stepping out of the Home.
 This is the second Bill Bryson book I have read.
-‘A Short History of Nearly everything’ was the first.
-The author’s knack for looking at ordinary things facinates me.
+‘A Short History of Nearly Everything’ was the first.
+The author’s knack for looking at ordinary things fascinates me.
 And bringing out the extraordinary history hidden behind them.
-Have you ever thought about the evolution of most obvious things around you – your own home and the various parts of it.
-The homes also have an evolution history much like human race and there can be so many elements is beyond your imagination till you read ‘At Home’ and put 2+2 together.
+Have you ever thought about the evolution of most obvious things around you – your own home and the various parts of it?
+The homes also have an evolutionary history much like human race and there can be so many elements is beyond your imagination till you read ‘At Home’ and put 2+2 together.

 At home by Bill Bryson starts with the oldest living houses called ‘Skara Brae’.
 It belonged to the stone age that had most features of a modern house.
 Including a drainage system and storage space.
 He talks about the evolution of food like engineered variety of Corn.
 And the fact that corn probably domesticated us.
 The history of food and diet is amusing but the history of health and hygiene is disgusting.

 At home by Bill Bryson takes you through the history of bathing post-Roman Baths era.
 And he quotes examples of people who never took bath all their lives.
 Or some who did not take it as long as they could avoid it.
 Bathing became a part of living only when a linkage between hygiene and health was established.
 And if I may add leading to other ends of the obsession.
 It seems in 1778 the sermon mentioned ‘Cleanliness is next to Godliness’ for the first time.
 But it meant clean clothes, not the clean body.

 Dining rooms emerged with an intention to save the precious upholstery of the living room from food stains.
 Coade stone stoneware utensils appeared because they were resistant to weather and pollution.
 And looked new after many uses too.
 Bill Bryson talks about the emergence of gardens and city parks.
 He reveals how the Central Park is really an engineering project.
 Do you know there were fanatic laws that dictated who could wear what?
 Right down to materials and colors and you had to buy the license to wear colors and the materials other than those assigned to you?